-To incorporate the community's wants and needs into decision-making, the project team made engagement an integral component of the process throughout the two-year timeline.
+To incorporate the community's wants and needs into decision-making, the project team made community engagement an integral component of the process throughout the two-year timeline.
 This integration of community engagement throughout the project differs from the traditional model used in private sector redevelopment projects where community engagement is limited.
 The team used multiple styles of community engagement throughout the the project, including two open community meetings, over 25 stakeholder interviews, and a series of informal conversations with community members to solicit feedback on sites, explore reuse ideas for properties, and identify local community resources for future redevelopment.
 This comprehensive approach ensured that at every phase of the process, the community had opportunities for input and discussion.

-To narrow the 62 original vacant property and brownfield sites down to the ten sites that would be the subject of redevelopment planning, the project team used the marketability scores and site summaries to weigh relative site marketability against the site's potential to meet community goals and needs.
-The ten Little Village brownfield sites that Delta and LVEJO selected to be included in the comprehensive strategy are displayed in the map on page 7.
+To narrow the 62 original brownfield sites down to the ten sites that would be the subject of redevelopment planning, the project team used the marketability scores and site summaries to weigh relative site marketability against the site's potential to meet community goals and needs.
+The ten Little Village brownfield sites that Delta and LVEJO selected to be included in the comprehensive plan are displayed in the attached map.

-Comprehensive Strategy
+Comprehensive Plan

-Delta created redevelopment roadmaps for each of the ten brownfield sites to provide LVEJO and potential partners with guidance for continued planning and to move from site redevelopment into implementation.

-Each roadmap recognizes and leverages site-specific opportunities, incorporates strategies to mitigate site challenges, and is informed by one or more of the eight reuse ideas identified through community and stakeholder engagement.
-Together, these roadmaps comprise the Little Village Vacant Property and Brownfield Redevelopment Strategy.
-The table on page 8 provides a comprehensive snapshot of the ten sites paired with the community-based reuse ideas.
+Delta has created redevelopment roadmaps for each of the ten brownfield sites to provide LVEJO and potential partners with guidance for continued planning and to move from site redevelopment into implementation.
+Each roadmap recognizes and leverages site-specific opportunities, incorporates strategies to mitigate site challenges, and is directly based on one or more of the eight reuse ideas identified through community and stakeholder engagement.
+Together, these roadmaps comprise the Little Village Brownfield Redevelopment Comprehensive Plan.
+A table is attached which provides a comprehensive snapshot of the ten sites paired with the community-based reuse ideas.